geotrellis/geotrellis-angular-demo/doc/arch/adr-000-angular-project-frontend-structure.md

-# React Project Structure
+# Angular Project Front-End Structure

 ## Context

 The starting point of this project a series of existing demos implementing a uniformed UI design.

-### Consideration
+### Considerations

 With a strong sense that:
 - New demo could be added, and each demo should be replaced or removed at ease.
 - UI components should be reusable in each demo.

 We decided to export each demo as an [NgModule](https://angular.io/guide/ngmodule), and the shared UI components a shared module.

 In that case, it is easier to extend the current framework with capabilities to switch the demos.
+And these sub modules can be lazy loaded asynchronously by the router.

-## Decision
+## Decisions

 We decided to use `shared` as the folder name that houses shared resources (components, directives, etc...).